Psychosocial Hazards

 A staff member can be supported or represented in these discussions should they so wish.
 A staff member may also wish to seek further advice from the HR Business Partnering Team and/or WHS prior to these discussions.

 A Staff member may elect to log the concern through RiskWare.
-Where this occurs the Injury Prevention and Management Advisor will be notified and will contact the staff member and supervisor to assist to eliminate and/or mitigate the demand.
+Where this occurs the Injury Prevention and Management Advisor will contact the staff member and supervisor to facilitate a health management response.
+However, resolution of the concern requires the staff member to engage in the process outlined above and HR will be notified of the RiskWare concern.

 A staff member may wish to apply with the Fair Work Commission for an order to stop bullying.